-Google is expected to release Pixel Watch running on Wear OS 3.1 on May 26 this year and now a new render of the upcoming Pixel Watch gives us another look at Google’s first Pixel-branded smartwatch.
+Google will release the Pixel Watch on Wear OS 3.0 on May 26, this year.
+A new rendering of the Pixel Watch shows us how it looks.

-Noted leaker Evan Blass also shared a screenshot of a document that mentions “interactive tutorials” for a product called “Pixel Rohan.”
-It can be recalled from earlier reports that “Rohan” is the rumored internal name for the unannounced Pixel-branded smartwatch.
+Evan Blass, a noted leaker, also shared screenshots of documents that mentioned “interactive tutorials for a product named “Pixel Rohan.”
+This is in reference to earlier reports that “Rohan,” the internal name for an unannounced Pixel smartwatch.

 This document indicates, as well that Wear OS 3.1 would be used to run the smartwatch.

 Google Pixel Watch will soon get a skin interface, which is a set of sensors capable of recognizing gestures outside its body.
 In 2020, Google submitted a patent to the World Intellectual Property Organisation.
 “Skin interface to wearables: Sensor Fusion to Improve Signal Quality” was the title of the patent.

 Basic fitness monitoring features will be available on the watch, such as step counting and heart rate monitor.
 Google will also launch Fitbit integration with Wear OS on the Watch, according to reports.

 The smartwatch could have a thin form factor with a curved display and metal frames, as shown in earlier renders.
 The report showed a large crown button on the dial’s right, however it did not indicate what purpose the switch was.

 The renders also revealed some features such as Maps integration and heart rate monitoring.
 It included features such as SPO2 (oxygenation), sleep analysis, sleep analysis and heartbeat alert.

 The following news item is about the Google Watch, which will be available on May 26th.
 This article provides information about the design of the watch and its features, including sleep analysis alerts, oxygenation tracking, and sleep analysis.